 Ways to manage multiple Google Business accounts

 Whether you are managing multiple listings of a large enterprise, or your agency is doing the same for several companies, you are in the same boat.
 With multiple accounts to handle, it can be a nightmare if you have to log in and out for every single listing.
 That’s why there are ways and tools to do it more efficiently without wasting time.

 Using the Location group to manage multiple listings

 To make the entire process easy, Google is allowing you to manage multiple business locations from one master account.
-Once called “business account” today we know as a “location group” account in Google My Business.
+Once called “business account” today we know as a “location group” account in Google My Business listing.
 It allows you to add many listings to one main account and handle them from there.
-Even more, it’s possible to add and share various user account so someone else, like a manager, can access and do it for you.
+Even more, it’s possible to add and share various user accounts so someone else, like a manager, can access and do it for you.

 Why is this a good practice?

 Of course, you can always log in separately and manage your accounts this way.
 But imagine you have dozens or hundreds of listing you need to promote on a daily level.
 It can turn into real labor.
 Not to mention how time-consuming it can be.
 In the long term, it can cause you plenty of problems.
 If some of the managers leave or someone loses the login information, you will need to waste even more time to get the account privileges back.
 With all your accounts under one roof, not only it’s easier to manage but the search engine results will go in your favor.

 Benefits of managing multiple accounts from one place